NarcisseChangom/BLAs-Migration-repo/README.md

 *===================================================================================*

               Samik Adhikari, Narcisse Cha’ngom,  Heidi Kaila, and Maheshwor Shrestha

-What the project does: This project combines the most comprehensive dataset on bilateral migration stocks, spanning the period from 1960 to 2020 at ten-year intervals, with the most extensive collection of Bilateral Labor Agreements (BLAs) to date.
-The dataset includes 1,222 agreements signed between countries since World War II, detailing the year of each BLA and the countries involved.
-Using a triple-difference approach within a gravity model framework enriched with a rich structure of fixed effects, the study investigates whether the signing of a BLA increases migration between country pairs.
-The findings reveal that signing a BLA, on average, significantly increases migration within the designated corridor, and this effect persists for up to three decades.
-Further disaggregation of the analysis highlights the following key points: (1) The effects are more pronounced in corridors without pre-existing regular migration flows and for destinations in the Gulf Cooperation Council (GCC) countries.
-(2) No significant impact is observed for migration involving African countries, particularly those with weak government effectiveness.
-(3) BLAs result in substantial welfare gains, especially for migrants from Low- and Lower-Middle-Income Countries.

 # 1. Data on Bilateral Labor Agreements (BLA) and bilateral migration